lionax/wp-editor/readme.md

 ## Description

-Prior to this fork called the Editor theme by Array.io.
+Wedge is build apon the theme Editor by Array.io.
 Make sure to check out their nice website [array.io](https://array.io)

 Wedge puts bold and beautiful publishing right at your fingertips with comfortable, legible typography and large featured images.
 Using Featured Posts, you can display your favorite articles or wedgeials in the sidebar for even more exposure.

 ----------

-### Getting started with Wedge WordPress Theme
+## Getting started with Wedge WordPress Theme

 **Using the Theme Customizer**
 You can change Wedge’s theme options via the Customizer.